Loss Prevention Specialist: Career Guide

 Loss Prevention Specialist Salary and Job Outlook

-The median salary for a loss prevention specialist in 2015 was $28,650, according to O*Net OnLine.1 The job outlook for loss prevention specialists is influenced by the economy, as economic upturns and downturns have a strong impact on the incidence of theft in retail establishments.
-O*Net predicts average employment growth (between 5 and 8%) for loss prevention specialists through 2024.1
+The median salary for a loss prevention specialist in 2017 was $30,240, according to O*NET OnLine.1 The job outlook for loss prevention specialists is influenced by the economy, as economic upturns and downturns have a strong impact on the incidence of theft in retail establishments.
+O*NET OnLine predicts average employment growth (between 5 and 9%) for loss prevention specialists through 2026.1

 Interested in a career similar to a loss prevention specialist?
 Check out these related careers:

 - Private Investigator

 - Loss Prevention Foundation (LPF): The LPF is an organization specifically for professionals in the loss prevention field, offering education and certification opportunities.